rackerlabs/support-how-to/content/cloud-dns/create-a-dkim-txt-record.md

 ### Create a DKIM TXT record

 **Note:** Before you perform this procedure, choose a text string to use as your selector and generate a public/private key pair.
-To publish the DKIM selector and private key

 **To publish the DKIM selector and private key**: